 PacificSource enrollment forms ask the insured to indicate whether they are an established patient of a physician or provider.
-Upon enrollment with PacificSource, a Membership Services Representative monitors this information and is prepared to notify the insured when they have selected a PCP whose practice is closed to new patients.
 In such instances, the insured will be notified by mail and asked to select a new PCP.

 Primary care practitioners are sent a monthly report that lists all patients who have chosen them as their PCP.
 If new patients have chosen their limited or closed practice, the physician or provider can notify the PacificSource Customer Service department and request the patient appoint a different PCP.
 The insured will be notified by mail and asked to select a different PCP.